bsegovia/boodew/README.md

 What next?
 ----------
 New builtins can be easily added to process arrays.
-One interesting would also to add a proper user-data value (on top of string, double and bool) to have really interesting patterns.
+One interesting addition would also to add a proper user-data value (on top of string, double and bool) to have really interesting patterns.